-14 ACMA may make digital platform rules in relation to records
+30 ACMA may make digital platform rules in relation to records

 Records

-(1) The digital platform rules may require a digital platform provider of:

-(a) a digital platform service specified in the rules; or

-(b) a digital platform service in a class of digital platform services specified in the rules;

-to make and retain records relating to the following:
+(1) The digital platform rules may require digital communications platform providers to make and retain records relating to the following:

-(c) misinformation or disinformation on the service;
+(a) misinformation or disinformation on digital communications platforms;

-(d) measures implemented by the provider to prevent or respond to misinformation or disinformation on the service, including the effectiveness of the measures;
+(b) measures implemented by digital communications platform providers to prevent or respond to misinformation or disinformation on digital communications platforms, including the effectiveness of the measures.

-(e) the prevalence of content containing false, misleading or deceptive information provided on the service (other than excluded content for misinformation purposes).

-(2) Before the ACMA makes a digital platform rule for the purposes of this clause in relation to a digital platform service, the ACMA must consider:
+(2) Before the ACMA makes a digital platform rule for the purposes of this clause, the ACMA must consider:

-(a) the privacy of end-users of the service; and
+(a) the privacy of end-users of the digital communications platforms to which the rule relates; and

 (b) whether the rule is required for the performance of the ACMA’s function under paragraph 10(1)(mb), (mc), (md), (me), (mf), (mg) or (q) of the Australian Communications and Media Authority Act 2005.

-(3) Digital platform rules made for the purposes of this clause must not require digital platform providers to make or retain records of the content of private messages.
+(3) Digital platform rules made for the purposes of this clause must not require digital communications platform providers to make or retain records of:

+(a) the content of private messages; or

+(b) the content of VoIP communications.

 (4) Digital platform rules may specify the manner and form in which the records are to be made.
 Digital platform rules may specify the period for which the records are to be retained.

 Reporting

-(5) Digital platform rules may also require those digital platform providers to prepare reports consisting of information contained in the records.
+(5) Digital platform rules may also require digital communications platform providers to prepare reports consisting of information contained in the records.

-(6) Digital platform rules may also require those digital platform providers to give any or all of the reports to the ACMA.
+(6) Digital platform rules may also require digital communications platform providers to give any or all of the reports to the ACMA.

 (7) Digital platform rules may specify the manner and form in which reports are to be prepared.